CUBRID/cubrid-manual/en/intro.rst

 Background archive log is a volume used in the background with log archiving temporarily before creating archive logs.
 It is created as the same volume size as active log and stored.

+**Double Write Buffer File**

+Double write buffer file stores copies of data pages being flushed to disk as a protection against I/O errors.
+A detailed description of this file can be found in :ref:`database-volume` section.

 .. _temporary-volumes:

 Temporary Volume